erinmikailstaples/pokedex-game/README.md

 # Pokedex Game

-A dynamic Pokedex application built with Next.js and LaunchDarkly feature flags.
+A dynamic Pokedex application built with Next.js, Typescript, and LaunchDarkly feature flags.

+Deployed on Vercel.

+Read the tutorial on how to build this app yourself: https://launchdarkly.com/blog/build-a-pokedex-game-with-nextjs-vercel-launchdarkly-pokeapi/

 ## Installation